creativeprogrammingatelier/atelier/README.md

 This setup uses files in the *./secrets* folder to configure the database username and password across the two containers, and mounts all volumes for persistent data to folders in the current working directory.
 A configuration file called *production.json* is assumed to be available in the *./config* folder.

 In practice, we recommend running Atelier behind a proxy server that allows for HTTPS connections, instead of directly exposing Atelier on only port 80 (HTTP).
-You could for example add an [nginx container](https://hub.docker.com/_/nginx/) to your docker-compose configuration, or use an external proxy server.
+You could, for example, add an [nginx container](https://hub.docker.com/_/nginx/) to your docker-compose configuration, or use an external proxy server.

 ### First run setup